 Verse 3 (4 in Hebrew) has been used by many to go through hoops not to accept it for what it plainly and simply says in Hebrew.
 The two verses are in parallel.
 Verse 4 (5 in Hebrew) says in parallel the same thing: God gave His instruction to Israel – to Jacob – to celebrate the New Moon.
 Verse 3 (4 in Hebrew) is describing when to blow the trumpet: at the New Moon, which is described as being covered.
 (See also Job 26:9, where the Hebrew word is the same; for some reason, all of the translations have either ‘full moon’, or ‘throne’.
 The Hebrew word for ‘throne’ is spelled differently than for ‘cover’.
 The parallel part of the verse is not describing the time, nor is the verse speaking of two different moon phases, just as the other verse is not speaking of two different peoples.
 And, God did not command Israel to blow the trumpets on the Full Moons (which they could, though, when holidays fell on them; e.g., Passover, Feast of Booths, Purim).
 The Hebrew word is ba–kaseh (בכסה), which simply means ‘at the [whole] covering’.
 If something is partially covered, it is not ‘covered’: it is partly exposed.
 We do not speak of ‘covering’ something in some measure of light, but we speak of covering something over.
 Light reveals; darkness covers.
 Yeshua spoke of letting our light shine, not being hidden under cover of a basket.
 (Mt 5:14-16)

-The New Moon (which, technically, is only for a brief minute, but can seem to the natural naked eye to be extended over a period of some days) occurs when the visible side is completely covered from the light of the sun (much like a blanket over us to keep out light) by being directly between it and the Earth.
+The New Moon (which, technically, is only for a brief minute, but can seem to the natural naked eye to be extended over a period of some three days) occurs when the visible side is completely covered from the light of the sun (much like a blanket over us to keep out light) by being directly between it and the Earth.
 It is the phase when the moon is ‘out of sight’, and the night, which the moon rules, is less lit.
 Yet, the stars are more brilliant and so many more can be seen when there is a New Moon.
 Spiritually, it is Israel’s phase of “being there”, but out-of-sight, and, for too many people, also out-of-mind.
+The moon then waxes for 13-14 days to the Full Moon, then wanes for 13-14 days till the New Moon.
 And, meanwhile, the born-again ‘star saints’ are given their opportunity to shine!
 So God, in His infinite wisdom, gave Israel a statute to remember the New Moon.
 The whole world — including Gentiles, angelic and demonic spirits, and the Body of Christ — are reminded of God’s New Moon which He gave for a sign and for seasons, and for days and for years: every month (from the word, ‘moon’; in Hebrew חודש/chodesh, new month), begins with the new and unseen moon that is there!
 It is a globally recurring heavenly sign from the Creator and Redeemer that He has thoughts of peace and not of evil, to give Israel a future and a hope.
 (Jer 11-14)

 God is redeeming Israel today.
 He is again returning His attention to Jerusalem.
 He is calling His people to remember Him and to rejoice in His goodness and long-suffering, which lead to repentance unto salvation.
 Let all who want God’s purposes to be fulfilled, who desire the peace of Jerusalem, not keep silent, but remind the Lord as workers with Him to make Jerusalem a praise in the Earth, with a highway of holiness and blessing between Egypt and Assyria, running through Israel.
 YHVH God will remove unrighteousness from Jacob, and all Israel will be saved.
 Even so, come, Lord Jesus!